ethereum/ethereum-org/views/content/ether.md

     web3.admin.eth.setMining(true)

 Before you can find any blocks, however, your computer needs to go through a process called “building a DAG”.
 This DAG (short for “Directed Acyclic Graph”) is a large data structure (~1GB) required for mining, intended to prevent ASIC machines (“Application Specific Integrated Circuits”) from being mass manufactured for mining ether.
-Its goal is to protect miners like yourself, so that you will only ever need your home computer to remain competitive.
+Its goal is to protect miners like yourself so that you will only ever need your home computer to remain competitive.
 The DAG should take about 10 minutes to generate and as soon as it finishes, Geth will start mining automatically.

 If you have successfully mined a block you will see a message like this among the logs: